KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

 add_app ${KRATOS_APP_DIR}/TrilinosApplication
 ```
 2. Tell cmake where are located the libraries and includes of Trilinos.
-If Trilinos was compiled (instead of download with a package manager),
+If Trilinos was compiled (instead of downloaded with a package manager),
 it is usually enough to point the `TRILINOS_ROOT` variable to the build directory.
 For example:
 ```bash